Coopydood/ultimate-macOS-KVM/docs/GettingStarted.md

 ```

 ***
-**⚠ WARNING!**
+> [!IMPORTANT]

-Do *not* use `sudo`.
+> Do *not* use `sudo`.
 If you're in the habit of running everything with superuser permissions - break that habit before it breaks you.

-None of my scripts require `sudo` or root permissions.
+> None of my scripts require `sudo` or root permissions.
 The only exception to this would be when running a config script *with a physical PCI device passed through using VFIO-PCI*, as this may require superuser permissions as you're dealing with physical devices.